 The GCV Green Network Partnership

 The GCV Green Network Partnership was formed in June 2007.
-The Partnership brings together the eight regional authorities as well as Forestry Commission Scotland, the Scottish Environmental Protection Agency, Scottish Enterprise, Scottish Natural Heritage and the Glasgow Centre for Population Health.
+The Partnership brings together the eight regional authorities as well as Scottish Forestry, the Scottish Environmental Protection Agency, Scottish Enterprise, Scottish Natural Heritage, the Glasgow Centre for Population Health and Public Health Scotland.

 Benefits delivered through development of the GCV Green Network will help local authorities deliver on a range of strategic documents.
 These include Single Outcome Agreements, Open Space Strategies, Local Biodiversity Action Plans and Access Strategies.